lockrc/capstone/FinalTechnicalReport.md

 Describe how system was developed (for example, order of subsystem development and how risks were addressed early)

 Development started with everything being located on my machine.
 I began by getting the grafana server and MYSQL server running on my machine.
 After that I moved on to get static files from the current dashboard and wrote a file to upload them.
 That file is importScript.py.
-After that I moved on to pulling files from a file server located on campus and pulled all of the csv files.
+After that, I moved on to pulling files from a file server located on campus and pulled all of the csv files.
 I began by processing these files for just one system Library Circle.
 Once I had that working I moved on to the other systems first the Broyhill windturbine.
-After I got the windturbine operating correctly I moved to process the Solar Thermal systems.
+After I got the windturbine operating correctly, I moved to process the Solar Thermal systems.
 I started with Summit and once it was functional I used that code to process all of the Solar Thermal Systems.

 I next moved to process the legends photovoltaic system.
 This system is managed by a company called enphase.
 All of the data is sent to enphases servers and has to be retrieved through their API.
 The API used web calls to return the information in JSON format.
-I used requests to pull the data and the python json library to process the json before inserting it into the database.
+I used requests to pull the data and the python JSON library to process the JSON before inserting it into the database.

 The mountain array at raley traffic circle is the system with the most complications.
-It is a site hosted on appalachians network that is a live representaiton of the data.
-It has 4 catagories for which it holds the data minute, hour, day, month.
+It is a site hosted on Appalachian State's network that is a live representation of the data.
+It has 4 catagories for which it holds the data: minute, hour, day, month.
 The problem comes that we want data for 15 minute intervals.
 This means the minutes have to be added up and posted.
 This process took longer than expected to get correct.
 It eventually ended up being a sepereate file that wakes up every minute to accumulate the data and post it when it is a 15 minute interval.

 ### Test
 Describe your test approach (what was tested, how tested, what was not tested).
 You should organize this by feature (as you did for the System Features assignment).